Investor Netter pushes FSD to restructure or return cash

-NEW YORK (Reuters) - Investment manager Donald Netter is stepping up his battle with First Trust High Income Long/Short Fund (FSD) by asking the closed-end fund to restructure or give investors their money back because it has been trading at a discount for years.
+NEW YORK, Sept 18 (Reuters) - Investment manager Donald Netter is stepping up his battle with First Trust High Income Long/Short Fund (FSD) by asking the closed-end fund to restructure or give investors their money back because it has been trading at a discount for years.

 Netter, whose Dolphin Limited Partnership I LP owns 450,000 shares of FSD valued at approximately $6.7 million, is criticizing the First Trust fund for trading at 13% below the fund’s net asset value.